-The air conditioning system begins to operate.
 Air outlets and fan speed are automatically adjusted according to the temperature setting.

-clockwise to increases the temperature and turn

-counterclockwise to decreases the temperature on the driver's side.

-When (DUAL) is pressed (the indicator on (DUAL) is on) or the passenger's side temperature control dial is turned, the temperature for the driver and passenger seats can be adjusted separately.
+Using the automatic air conditioning system AUTO STEP 1 Press The air conditioning system begins to operate.
+Air outlets and fan speed are automatically adjusted according to the temperature setting.
+STEP 2 Turn AUTO clockwise to increases the temperature and turn AUTO counterclockwise to decreases the temperature on the driver's side.
+DUAL DUAL is on) or the pas-Interior features When is pressed (the indicator on (senger's side temperature control dial is turned, the temperature for the driver and passenger seats can be adjusted separately.